 The women of the Akoma Cooperative in Ghana cover their costs of production by receiving the Fairtrade Minimum Price which is three times higher than the conventional price for shea butter; olive producers in Palestine who sell their oil for a fair price send their children to school and live in modest homes; Sri Lankan cooperative members experience the reality of the benefits derived through the Fairtrade Premium, such as drinking water projects, and the building of preschools.
 Read more.

-Visit our Fairtrade MVPs page to learn about Canadian leaders in Fairtrade, or consult our interactive list of registered brands and companies that sell Fairtrade certified products in Canada.
+Consult our interactive list of registered brands and companies that sell Fairtrade certified products in Canada.
 Contact them to find out where to buy in your area.